Reproductions and Use

 Reproductions

 Researchers may request reproductions of materials in Special Collections for use in personal research.
-Special Collections will not reproduce materials if doing so would violate copyright law or donor restrictions, or if reproducing puts the materials at risk for damage.
+Special Collections will not reproduce materials if doing so would violate donor restrictions or if reproducing puts the materials at risk for damage.
 Special Collections also reserves the right to set limits on the amount of copying or scanning it will undertake.

 Once a reproduction request is received, staff will evaluate and respond if there are fees associated with your request.
 Fees are meant to offset the cost of staff time, materials, and handling and are only applied for requests that require significant investment of the aforementioned resources.